rbontekoe/rbontekoe.github.io/docs/src/index.md

 - [Literate.jl](https://github.com/fredrikekre/Literate.jl): IJulia notebooks as teaching material.

 ## Course Development
-Currently, we are developing the course [Building Business Applications with Julia](https://rbontekoe.github.io/BAWJ/).
-Our goal is to build the software for micro-services based systems:
+Currently, we are developing the 'course' [Building Business Applications with Julia](https://rbontekoe.github.io/BAWJ/).
+Our goal is to build the software for a modular based system:
 - Using Docker,
 - the Onion architecture, and
 - Machine Learning.